 How to Boost Self-Esteem and Enhance Your Emotional Immune System

 The problem with most self-esteem programs is that they are not individualized (read more about why most self-esteem programs fail—here).
 Indeed, the approaches that have been proven effective in boosting self-esteem, come primarily in the form of writing exercises because writing allows us to make the self-esteem exercise both specific and individualized:

 1. Self-compassion exercises.
 Self-compassion exercises are ones that force us to substitute our automatic self-critical perspectives with ones that are more compassionate and ‘self-esteem friendly’.
 Since we often judge those we care about less harshly than we do ourselves, such exercises use a ‘what-if-it-happened-to-someone-you-care-about’ perspective to access more self-forgiving and self-compassionate points of view.

 2. Self-affirmation exercises.
 Self-affirmation exercises are those that affirm real aspects of ourselves we find valuable (as opposed to positive-affirmation exercises that affirm idealized versions of how we wish we could be).
 The exercises are ways of thinking about individual traits we have or characteristics that are specific to relationships, the workplace, or other contexts.

 3. Personal empowerment exercises.
 Personal empowerment is not something we merely feel but something we can demonstrate in our lives.
-In other words, such exercises provide proof that we are not powerless and that we have can an impact.
-Read more about how to enhance personal empowerment here.
+In other words, such exercises provide proof that we are not powerless and that we have can an impact (read How to Attain Personal Empowerment).